The Convoluted Real Life Romantic Adventures of a Bohemian Serf Abroad and at “Home” During Fewer Than Two Months of the Clinton Administration

 I met Ursula at the airport and we took a taxi to the motel.
 We unpacked her bags and I tried to fuck her and I just couldn’t, at first.
 My penis was telling me what my subconscious already knew: this Übermensch wasn’t for me and she damn sure wasn’t The One.
-Though the motel decor was perfect: unironic 1970s deluxe (earth tone everything, orange curtains, garish plastic bubble lamps; they merely hadn’t changed the room in 20 years).
-I found I couldn’t properly fuck Ursula until she was on the motel bed on “all fours” and I stood braced on the carpet in a wide stance and entered her from behind while hefting her enormous breasts and watching the muscles in her back twist and her hair swish from side to side and I felt a little like James Bond, fighting my way to an orgasm in a strange city, an orgasm enormous and sad that felt as though it scooped out my heart.
+Though the motel decor was perfect: unironic 1970s deluxe (earth tone everything, orange curtains, garish plastic bubble lamps; it wasn’t a trendy motel, they merely hadn’t changed the decor in 20 years).
+I found I couldn’t properly fuck Ursula until she was on the motel bed on “all fours” and I stood braced on the carpet in a wide stance and entered her from behind while reaching forward and hefting her enormous breasts and watching the muscles in her back twist and her hair swish from side to side and I felt a little like James Bond, fighting my way to an orgasm in a strange city, an orgasm enormous and sad that felt as though it scooped out my heart.
 It didn’t feel like my orgasm at all.
 I felt embarrassed after it, an embarrassment shading to guilt and too robust to dissipate by going down on her after.
 She faked one quickly but it didn’t put a dent in her enthusiasm: this is what Sex was, for her.
 She told me a story while we dressed; maybe the story was subliminal revenge.

 She used to go out dancing with a friend, a Turk who was familiar to me from the Hipper Clubs (90 Degrees, Orfeuo, where I had worked, and Dschungel), an unusually tall Turk who dressed well and wore his curly hair at shoulder length.
 All the regulars knew him.
 And Ursula and this guy often went dancing, just friends, and he would always joke about wanting to fuck her and she would always deflect the jokes and nothing ever happened.
 Until one Friday night Turgai came early to pick Ursula up to go dancing and he waited in the kitchen while she dressed and his begging started immediately and was relentless until she relented.
 She said: fine, if you promise never to ask again… let’s get it over with.